Wi-sc/xianghui-yang/content/publication/Hunyuan3D-1.0/index.md

 ---
-title: "Tencent Hunyuan3D-1.0: A Unified Framework for Text-to-3D and Image-to-3D Generation"
+title: "Hunyuan3D-1.0: A Unified Framework for Text-to-3D and Image-to-3D Generation"
 authors:

 - admin*